FathimaSayeeda/thecreamind_frappe/docs/library.md

 # Library and Activities Center
-This document servers as the rule book of the app.
-It contains the general information about the app, and the management flow for the libraries and the activities.
+This document serves as the rule book for the app.
+It contains general information about the app, and the management flow for the library and the activities.

 ## Doctypes
 - `Registration Request`
-When anybody makes an entry in https://thecreamind.com/registration-form, a new Registration Request is created.
+When somebody makes an entry in https://thecreamind.com/registration-form, a new Registration Request is created.
 - `Membership Plan`
-List of all available plans in CreaMind.
+List of all available plans in The CreaMind.
 Some plans `has_activity_access` & `has_library_access`.
 - `Crea Mind Kid`
-List of all kids registered in CreaMind.
-Memberships are made against a Kid
+List of all kids registered in The CreaMind.
+Memberships are made against a Kid.
 - `Kid Membership`
 List of all memberships made against a Kid.
 Each membership has a `from_date` and `to_date`.
-On renewal, a new `Kid Membership` Entry will made
+On renewal, a new `Kid Membership` Entry will be made.
 - `Library Transaction`
 Book transactions at the Library
 - `Activity Transaction`